 Consumer behavior in the Chinese jewelry market is interesting to observe.
 The majority of the demand in the market is fashion-driven.
 It is believed that jewelry is used by fashionable people of a certain social class.
 This has led to the demand for more exotic and individual or exclusive products.
 This behavior is seen as a diversion from the belief that Chinese society is more of a collective than it is individualistic.
 Younger consumers are now opting for individual products to distinguish themselves from their peers.
 This trend is what is driving the demand for precious metal jewelry in the form of necklaces, bracelets, and rings in the Chinese jewelry market.

 One other notable trend is the difference in consumer preferences in different regions of the country.
 People in tier 1 cities prefer to buy more precious stone jewelry; leading to higher demand for diamond and platinum than in other cities.
 Lower-tier cities, however, sell more gold jewelry as people in those regions view them as investment opportunities.

 The consumer behavior in different regions of the country has also influenced the competition between the jewelers in those regions.
 It is important to note that there is fiercer competition in tier 1 cities to sell diamonds and platinum; leading to unhealthy price competitions to attract more customers.
 On the other hand, stores in lower-tier cities compete fiercely to sell more gold products.
 But since the demand has been topsy-turvy over the years, it has led to the opening of more stores all over the place with lesser sales.

 The main reason for this is the presence of foreign or international jewelry companies in the market.
 These companies charge much higher prices for their brands and this has seen them competing directly with the local jewelers.
 Jewelry consumers in China value the history and emotional connection to the brands.
-Local brands dont have as much history as the foreign brands leading to the weaker overall market appeal.
+Local brands dont have as much history as foreign brands leading to a weaker overall market appeal.